dotless-de/vagrant-vbguest/Readme.md

 ### Automatic reboot

-The VirtualBox GuestAdditions Installer will try to load the newly build kernel module.
-However the installer my fail to do, just as it is happening when updating GuestAdditions from version 4.1 to 4.2.
+The VirtualBox GuestAdditions Installer will try to load the newly built kernel module.
+However the installer may fail to load, just as it is happening when updating GuestAdditions from version 4.1 to 4.2.

-Hency, vbguest will check for a loaded kernel module after the installation has finished and reboots the box, if it could not find one.
+Hence, vbguest will check for a loaded kernel module after the installation has finished and reboots the box, if it could not find one.

 ## Advanced Usage